shmilee/arch-time-backup/README.md

                         If SOURCE_DIR or DESTINATION is on FAT, --modify-window=2 will be added.
   --rsync-set-flags     Set the rsync flags that are used for backup.
   --rsync-append-flags  Append the rsync flags that are going to be used for backup.
+  --rsync-sidekick      An alternative to rsync option --detect-renamed, which is not available
+                        in official release.
+Use https://github.com/m-manu/rsync-sidekick to
+                        find renamed and moved files before rsync runs Time-Backup.
   --strategy            Set the expiration strategy.
 Default: "1:1 30:7 365:30" means after one
                         day, keep one backup per day.
 After 30 days, keep one backup every 7 days.
                         After 365 days keep one backup every 30 days.